opentorah/opentorah/README.md

 with `data:` are resolved to files in that directory.

 For each output format, plugin uses three XSL files: main, `-custom` and `-params`.
-Main and `-params` files are overwritten by the plugin at each run; `-custom` is where customizations go.
-Main file imports appropriate official DocBook XSLT stylesheet - and the other two files.
+Main and `-params` files are overwritten by the plugin at each run; `-custom` stylesheet can be used to override templates that need customization, define attribute sets (and to set parameters, although it seems cleaner to set them in the `Gradle` build file).
+Main file imports appropriate official DocBook XSLT stylesheet, `-param` file and customization files for all applicable sections (from general to specific).
 (Since XSL parameters have the value assigned to them last, `-custom` needs to be imported after plugin sets the values of the parameters; since import elements must come before all others, plugin sets the parameters in a separate `-param` XSL file that is imported before `-custom`.)

+Plugin sets some parameters in the `-param` stylesheet based on the logging level at the time `prepare DocBook` task is executed; for example, `chunk.quietly` is set to `yes` unless logging at `info` level is enabled.

 Plugin generates an XML catalog `catalog.xml` and a DTD with all the configured substitutions, both of which are overwritten at each run; main catalog chains into `catalog-custom.xml`,